SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: The Dataset

-We train all models on the \olid dataset.
-We use a 10\% split of the training dataset for fine-tuning.
-The performance of the individual models on the \olid dataset is shown in Table~\ref{tab:ensemble}.

-BERT is the best model for Level A. The PMI model performs almost on par with the LSTM models, which we attribute to the size of the dataset and to the fact that a simple lexicon of curse words would be highly predictive of the offensive content present in a tweet.
-The FastText model has the worst performance, which is still relatively high compared to the rest of the models.

-BERT is best for Level B as well, followed by LSTM.
-PMI and FastText perform even worse as the task becomes harder for frequency and $n$-gram based approaches.

-At Level C, the overall performance of the models gets even worse as both the size of the dataset becomes smaller, and the task gets harder.
-The BERT and the LSTM models outperform FastText and PMI, with BERT being the best model.

-\section{The \olidweak Dataset}
+\section{The \olidweak{} Dataset}

-In this section, we describe the process of collecting a large dataset of over 12 million tweets used for training and analysis.
-All of the data was labeled using the democratic co-training approach described in the previous section.
+In this section, we describe the process of collecting and annotating data for \olidweak{}.
+We collect a large set of over 12 million tweets, and we labeled nine million of them using the democratic co-training approach described in the previous section.
+Table~\ref{tab:training-data-distribution} shows some statistics about the resulting dataset for each level of the taxonomy.